 HOW TO PLAN YOUR PACIFIC CREST TRAIL RESUPPLY STRATEGY

 Planning your Pacific Crest Trail resupply strategy is one of the most difficult & daunting parts of getting ready for your thru-hike.
 Yet carefully planning your PCT food resupply strategy is critical to accomplishing a thru-hike.
-Kim Vawter, BFT’s Community Manager, completed a Pacific Crest Trail thru-hike in 2016.
+Kim Vawter, BFT’s former Community Manager, completed a Pacific Crest Trail thru-hike in 2016.
 During her 5-months on the Pacific Crest Trail, she resupplied more than 30 times; including 22 boxes that were sent to her along the trail.

-In this post, Kim will share her Pacific Crest Trail resupply strategy along with tips & tricks to help you in creating your own plan.
+In this post, Kim shares her Pacific Crest Trail resupply strategy along with tips & tricks to help you in creating your own plan.
 Make sure to check out our other posts on the Pacific Crest Trail, including a Pacific Crest Trail gear list, how to train for a thru-hike, and 20 inspirational photos of the Pacific Crest Trail.

 Step 1: Determine how you’ll resupply